 Where is Jimmy Floyd Hasselbaink now?

-After a successful Premier League career with Chelsea, Leeds United and Middlesbrough, Jimmy Floyd Hasselbaink hung up his boots in 2008 after a season playing in the Championship with Cardiff City.
+After playing in the Premier League with Chelsea, Leeds United and Middlesbrough, Jimmy Floyd Hasselbaink hung up his boots in 2008 after a season in the Championship with Cardiff City.

-After obtaining his UEFA coaching badges in July 2011, Hasselbaink was appointed first team coach at Nottingham Forest working alongside his ex manager at Middlesbrough, Steve McLaren.
+Upon retiring from playing, Hasselbaink moved into a coaching career and was appointed first team coach at Nottingham Forest working alongside his ex-Middlesbrough manager Steve McLaren.